temporalio/documentation/docs-src/concepts/what-is-an-activity-execution.md

 - lets the Activity know it doesn't need to keep doing work, and
 - gives the Activity time to clean up any resources it has created.

-Activities must heartbeat to receive cancellations from the server.
+Activities must heartbeat to receive cancellations from a Temporal Service.

 An Activity may receive Cancellation if: